Understanding Option Pricing: A Comprehensive Guide to Intrinsic and Time Values of Options

-Learn how options are priced
+Our guide explains the different factors impacting how options are priced

 How are Options Priced?

-- There are two fundamental components of an option price.
+Understanding Options premium is key to options trading.
+There are two fundamental components of an option price.
 These components are intrinsic value and time value.

 Option Price = Intrinsic Value + Time Value

-If you own an option to buy stock XYZ Plc at 400 (a call) and the current market price of the stock is 420, then you would expect that your option would be worth 20.
+If you own an option to buy stock XYZ Plc at 400 (a call) and the current market price of the stock is 420, then you would expect that your option would be worth at least 20.
 The intrinsic value of the option arises because the option gives you the right to buy the stock at 20 less than the current market value of the stock.

 In regard to a put, if you bought the 400 put option in XYZ Plc and the market is trading at 375 then the option has an intrinsic value of 25.